kamens/jQuery-menu-aim/README.md

          submenuSelector: "*"
      });

+menu-aim assumes that you are using a menu with submenus that expand to the menu's right.
+It will fire events when the user's mouse enters a new dropdown item *and* when that item is being intentionally hovered over.

 ## Want an example to learn from?

-Check out example/example.html -- it has a working dropdown for you to play with:
+Check out example/example.html -- it has [a working dropdown for you to play with](http://htmlpreview.github.com/?https://github.com/kamens/jQuery-menu-aim/blob/master/example/example.html):

 ![Example screenshot](https://raw.github.com/kamens/jQuery-menu-aim/master/example.png)<br>
 _Play with the above example full of fun monkey pictures by opening example/example.html after downloading the repo._